Title: | Handy Tools for TJU/TJUH Employees |

 .

-Function asDifftime returns a difftime object.
+Function case_match_factor returns a factor.

 Number and percentage of positive counts in a logical vector.